 Controversy Over Authenticity

 As one might surmise, there was, indeed, a controversy over the authenticity of Phillis’ writing.
-That a young black slave girl could write like a John Milton was not a fact easily digested back in Colonial America, when slaves were considered something less than human.
+That a young black slave girl could write like a John Milton was not a fact easily digested back in Colonial America, when slaves were mandated to remain uneducated.

 Unlike Jefferson, George Washington proved to be a fan; in 1776, she wrote a poem and a letter to Washington, who praised her efforts and invited her to visit.
 I wonder how seriously we can take Jefferson’s criticism, when he so badly misspelled her name; one wonders if he might be speaking of someone else.

 Readers can sample Phillis’ poetry online; her book of poems, Poems on Various Subjects, Religious and Moral, is offered in its entirety, including the front material that shows how strong the controversy over her talent was.

 Though suffering the ambivalence of the Colonial mind-set during her lifetime, today Phillis Wheatley is hailed as the first African-American poet and as the fourth important American poet in the progression of the history of American poetry.